How can I help my drunk friend?

 - A tired stupor

-One of the first ways to help when someone has had a lot to drink is to try to make sure that they don't consume any more alcohol.
-It may help for the person to sit in a quiet place where they can relax comfortably.
-An individual's reflexes and coordination can be severely impaired when intoxicated, so walking around may not be the best idea.
-It's also wise to make certain that they're kept warm, since high blood alcohol levels can lower body temperature, even if the person actually feels warm.
+A first step in helping someone who has had a lot to drink is to encourage them to avoid consuming more alcohol.
+It may also be helpful to guide the person to a quiet place where they can relax comfortably as reflexes and coordination can be severely impaired when intoxicated—walking around may be dangerous and potentially lead to injury.
+As to your question about fresh air and warmth, both can be vital to staying safe.
+Since high blood alcohol levels (BAC) can lower body temperature, even if the person actually feels warm, you might consider offering them a light blanket.
 Depending on how your friend is feeling or behaving, you may choose to take different actions.
 Some situations you may encounter include your friend:

 Originally published Sep 27, 2002